-Validation of a new version of a previously established platform added, and/or replaced for the purpose of improved performance, and/or coverage is enhanced over a limited number of genomic regions.
-This would likely involve <10% of the total probe coverage, with no more than 5% probe removal.
-It should be recognized that these types of changes to an established platform are likely a rare event and most changes in platforms will require a full validation.

-The definition of a new version should be limited to those situations in which a minimal number of probes are removed,

-In the laboratory that is proficient with microarray technologies, a new version of a platform in use by the laboratory from the same manufacturer should be validated with a minimum of five abnormal samples.

-Known abnormal samples from the previous version should be run using the new platform version for comparison to ensure that the performance meets the laboratory standards and to assess performance of probes added into higher-resolution platforms.
+2. Validation of a new version of a previously established platform In the laboratory that is proficient with microarray technologies, a new version of a platform in use by the laboratory from the same manufacturer should be validated with a minimum of five abnormal samples.
+Known abnormal samples from the previous version should be run using the new version for comparison to ensure that the performance meets the laboratory standards and to assess performance of probes added into a higher-resolution version.
 New content on an upgraded version should be assessed, if possible, using known abnormal sample(s) with variation in the region of the new content to determine performance.